CheckPointSW-Community/cloud-contracts-as-code/README.md

 # Cloud Contracts as Code

+## Overview

-Examples of using Dome9 Terraform Provider to build a Cloud Security Contract or Compliance Ruleset
+Cloud Contracts as Code are examples of using the Dome9 Terraform Provider to build a Cloud Security Contract or Compliance Ruleset for the public cloud.
+By using Terraform for your cloud contracts you automate the process of creating and maintaining your policies and guardrails.

+## What does it do?

+The example configuration supports building custom rules for Azure, AWS and GCP with the [Dome9 GSL language](https://gsl.dome9.com/).
+It creates a mail alert and attaches the alert with the specified cloud account through a notification policy.

+A additional CloudBot alert and notification policy gets configured with the specified SNS topic ARN for automatic remediation with [Cloudbots.io](https://cloudbots.dome9.com/).
+For the remediative action to happen the CloudBots should be installed in your cloud account first.

 ## Requirements